marclove/handbook/becoming-a-gaslighter.md

 health are our top priority.
 We want to know how your values map to ours and how your character strengths match ours.
-We can sometimes tell how well someone fits socially and value-wise through an interview, but sometimes not.
+We can sometimes tell how well someone fits socially and value-wise through an interview, but not always.
 Really, the only way to be sure is through time.

-The other side is the technical skills you possess and how well those mesh with our skill set.
-That may be easiest for us to determine for developers, but designers, project managers, office managers, accountants, salespeople all have techical skills.
+The other side are the technical skills you possess and how well those mesh with our skill set.
+That may be easiest for us to determine for developers, but designers, project managers, office managers, accountants, salespeople all have technical skills.

 The answer to both questions, values and skills, can only really be measured with time.
 An hour during the interview isn't enough time for